ahaggqvist/Uroskur-Mobile/README.md

-# Uroskur MAUI version
+# Uroskur .NET MAUI
-.NET MAUI version of Uroskur.
+Multi-platform version of Uroskur.
 A learning project to try out .NET MAUI.

 Like the ASP.NET version Uroskur fetches a forecast for the next 48 hours from OpenWeather and routes from Strava and displays the weather conditions along your route based upon your pace, time of day and start date.